apache/nuttx/configs/olimex-stm32-p407/README.txt

       CONFIG_MODLIB_BUFFERINCR=32

-     The could be followed may be added for testing shared libraries in the FLAT build (assuming that you also have SD card support enabled and that the SD card is mount at /mnt/sdcard):
+     The could be followed may be added for testing shared libraries in the FLAT build using apps/examples/sotest (assuming that you also have SD card support enabled and that the SD card is mount at /mnt/sdcard):

       CONFIG_LIBC_DLLFCN=y
       CONFIG_EXAMPLES_SOTEST=y